Eomar21/vicompany/Readme.md

 # Developer Log

 ## Objective 1 :
-- Read the documentation carefully understood what needs to be done from there.
+- Read the documentation carefully and understood what needs to be done from there.
 - Looked into the unit test as I assumed this where all the criteria will be located assuming TDD is being applied here which was the case "Thanks for that :) "
 - Implemented all the criteria needed from the unit test which was straight forward and saw the unit test passing as I went through each criteria.
 ## Objective 2 :